Gildokht

 Gildokht (گیلدخت) is an Iranian historical television series directed by Majid Esmaeili which depicts one of the important historical events of the reign of Mozaffar ad-Din Shah Qajar.

 Storyline

-Golnar and Ismail are two young adults from the north of Iran who fall in love during the rule of Muzaffaruddin Shah Qajar.
-Taghi Khan, Golnar's father, who is the elder of the province, prevents this love.
-It is possible to force Taqi Khan to give them an important letter.
-Golnar, who escaped from there on the day of the fall of the mansion, is forced to enter her father's mansion with a new name, but Taqi Khan, who was one of the most important people in the court, At the end of his life, Shahi was imprisoned by Tavus Al-Muluk and Asif Mirza and lost his wife.
+Golnar and Ismail are two young adults from the north of Iran who fall in love during the reign of Mozaffar ad-Din Shah Qajar.
+Taghi Khan, Golnar's father, who is the governor of the province, prevents them from being together.
+Eventually, they manage to force Taqi Khan to give them an important letter.
+Golnar, who escapes from there on the day her father's mansion fell, is later forced to return to the mansion under a pseudonym.
+Taqi Khan, who was one of the most important people in the court, is imprisoned at the end of his life by Tavus Al-Muluk and Asif Mirza, ultimately losing both his freedom and his wife.